Pennsylvania Pensions

 The plan lowers state contributions to pensions for the next five years, reduces benefits earned by current workers in the future, and enrolls future employees in a 401(k)-type defined contribution plan, among other changes.

-Below are key facts about the Governor’s proposal.
+Below are key facts about the Governor’s proposal and about Pennsylvania pensions more broadly.
 More detailed Pension Primers can be found here.

-- The Governor’s proposal would increase Pennsylvania’s pension debt (or “unfunded liability”).
+- The Governor’s proposal would increase Pennsylvania’s pension debt (or “unfunded liability”)-by an estimated $40 billion according to actuaries.

 - Closing the state’s current pension plans to new workers also increases the pension debt—as those left in the plans grow older and retire, fund managers will invest in less risky and more liquid assets, lowering returns and requiring more contributions to meet pension obligations.

-- The Governor’s pension proposal would increase the cost of pensions for new employees above the low levels (3% of salaries) achieved in the 2010 Pension Reform Act.
-Once the Governor’s new 401(k)-type plan is fully phased in, it will cost taxpayers an estimated $179 million more each year than current pensions, including $112 million paid by local school districts.
+- The Governor’s pension proposal would increase the cost of pensions for new employees above the low levels (less than 4% of salaries) achieved in the 2010 Pension Reform Act.

 - The Governor’s proposal does not make the responsible contributions to pensions required by the 2010 Pension Reform Act.
 Diverting pension contributions repeats the short-sighted political decisions that helped create the current pension debt in the first place.